Who We Are

-- Promote performance-based cycling in Connecticut and other locations where TCC activities may take us.
+- Promote cycling in Connecticut and other locations where TCC activities may take us.

 - Provide a framework for like-minded individuals to train and socialize.

-- Sponsor and support local cycling events including races, group rides, skill clinics, and overnight trips.
+- Sponsor and support local cycling events including group rides, skill clinics, and overnight trips.

-- TCC is a sanctioned club of United States of America Cycling (USAC).
+TCC is a sanctioned club of League of American Bicyclists

-Who are we really?
-We are an eclectic group of cyclists based in the greater Windham-Mansfield area of northeast Connecticut.
-Northeast Connecticut is called the "Quiet Corner" and offers miles of rural riding on scenic country roads and rail trails.
-The club membership is about 130 strong.
 We have some folks who road race.
 We have folks who like to do triathlons.
 We have folks that like to ride the rail trails.
-We have people who thrive on doing Century Rides, and we have folks who enjoy cyclocross.
-We have mountain bikers, time trialers, long distance riders, old folks trying to sustain their youth, young bucks and buck'ettes looking to make a name for themselves, folks who ride very fast and some folks who like to ride and smell the flowers.
+We have people who thrive on doing century rides, and we have folks who enjoy cyclocross.
+We have mountain bikers, time trialers, long distance riders, old folks trying to sustain their youth, and young bucks and buck'ettes looking to make a name for themselves.
+We have folks who ride very fast and folks who like to take it easy and smell the flowers.
 We have veteran riders who make cycling a centerpiece of their lives and beginners who are just starting on the road to more serious riding and are looking for support, equipment tips and advice about how to get better.
 What unites and sustains us is that we love to ride.